-They think you are the greatest and when they wake up in the night, they see you and get excited.
+They think you are the greatest and when they wake up at night, they see you and get excited.
 They attempt to engage you…unfortunately, by jamming their finger in your eye or slapping you in your face.
 It’s not nice, but it’s an effective way to wake you up.

 Sleep training doesn’t fix these behaviors.

 Sleep training is not a sedative.

 Sleep Training is all about teaching your baby the skills to fall back asleep independently.
 Babies will naturally wake-up as they move through their nightly sleep cycles.
 Sleep training doesn’t get your baby to fall into stage 3 sleep and stay there for a solid 11 hours.
 It teaches your baby to fall asleep again and again without any external help.